jlw-m/course_ee693e_2021_fall/week_02/02_dabiri.md

 {{< figure src="https://github.com/jlw-m/course_ee693e_2021_fall/raw/main/week_02/images/Detrusor_Pressure.PNG" title="Success Rate with Multiple Rounds" width="300" >}}

 ### Discussion
-From the table, we can see the results of one of the dry-lab experiments to explore which frequency and duty cycle combination would minimize the drift that was found in the signal during the pressure sensor characterization tests.
+As mentioned under experimentation section, from the table we can see the results of one of the dry-lab experiments to explore which frequency and duty cycle combination would minimize the drift that was found in the signal during the pressure sensor characterization tests.
 It was found that a frequency of 50k along with a duty cycle of 20 gave the best results with a drift rate which was able to last 800+ hours before reaching 10% drift.

 The second figure shows the results of the experiment in vivo using a porcine (pig) model.
 One sensor was implanted into the bladder and the other in the peritoneal cavity.
 The results show pressure measurements of a pig’s bladder voiding profile.